Genesis 44 – Joseph Tests His Brothers

 a.
 Far be it from us that your servants should do such a thing: The brothers confidently stated they did not have the cup.
 This showed that they had a healthy trust in each other.
 If they did not trust each other, they would have immediately wondered which brother stole the cup.

 b.
 With whomever of your servants it is found, let him die, and we also will be my lord’s slaves: The brothers were so confident they did not have the cup (and trusted each other so much), they declared the thief should be killed and all the others taken as slaves.

 c.
-Now also let it be according to your words; he with whom it is found shall be my slave: Joseph did not repeat their offer of a death sentence, because he wanted no bloodshed.
-Joseph had a plan for agreeing with the brothers’ suggestion that the guilty parties be taken as slaves.
+Now also let it be according to your words; he with whom it is found shall be my slave: Joseph’s steward (verse 4) did not repeat their offer of a death sentence, because he wanted no bloodshed.
+As the story unfolds, God would use the brothers’ suggestion that the guilty party be taken as a slave.

 4. (11-13) The cup is found in Benjamin’s sack.

 Then each man speedily let down his sack to the ground, and each opened his sack.
 So he searched.
 He began with the oldest and left off with the youngest; and the cup was found in Benjamin’s sack.
 Then they tore their clothes, and each man loaded his donkey and returned to the city.

 a.
 Then each man speedily let down his sack: They did it quickly, because they were certain they were innocent.
 They were so certain that they had just promised that if the stolen cup was found among them, the guilty one would stay in Egypt as a slave.